Skip to main content

 Install Dependencies

-brew install git cmake ninja dfu-util python3
+brew install git cmake ninja dfu-util python3 psutil

-Clone Matrix OS repo
+Clone Matrix OS Repository

 1. Clone the Matrix OS repository: